 The five dynamics of the agility shifting leader – in the realm of “both/and”

 In her ground-breaking book “The Agility Shift”, Pamela Myer, outlines the five dynamics; qualities and characteristics that come to life through consistent, intentional practice.
-Building upon and expanding these from our research obtained from our five years of teaching The Coach for Innovators Certified Program include the following descriptions:
+Building upon and expanding these from our research obtained from our five years of teaching The Coach for Innovators Certified Program include the following descriptions for innovation leadership: